rolandoam/realworldgit/README.md

 branch, work there and then merge the branch back to master.
 Same with small features.

-If more than one developer is working on the same feature, they may want to work on the same branch.
+If more than one developer are working on the same feature, they may want to work on the same branch.
 You can do that by _publishing_ your branch on a remote repo and then letting the other developers about that branch.
 We will cover that later in the tutorial.